jaik27/stock-/README.md

 - **Timezone:**
   Always store/process all datetimes as UTC and timezone-aware.
 - **MCX/OPTCOM subscription errors:**
-  If  vendor's segment limit is 0, filter these out in `filter_relevant_tickers()` in `data_collector.py`.
+  Vendor segment limit is enforced; filter out segments with a limit of 0 in `filter_relevant_tickers()` in `data_collector.py`.
 - **15s candle data:**
   If vendor doesn't supply 15s candles, edit the pipeline and validation to skip or ensure this data is present.
 - **Technical indicators:**
   Ensure the indicator calculator is running and writing to DB.
+- **Log filtering:**
+  Logs for "Max Symbol Limit Reached" are automatically filtered out for clarity.
+- **LLM/market summary:**
+  Data preparation now always uses all available historical data, with NaN/inf cleaning and logging when no data is available.
 - **Start everything using `app.py`.**

 ---